ayushhh-here/NexQueue/README.md

 ---

-## 🧠 What is NexQueue?
+##  What is NexQueue?

 Most backend tutorials stop at REST APIs and CRUD operations.
-Real production systems are different.

 When a user places an order on an e-commerce platform, they should not wait for the confirmation email to send, the inventory to update, and the analytics event to fire before getting a response.
 All of that is background work.
 It goes into a queue.
 Workers pick it up asynchronously.
 The user gets a near-instant response, and all the heavy lifting happens behind the scenes.